-This extremely disease resistant, cold hardy variety harks back to a Cherry crab seedling planted by Peter Gideon near Excelsior, Minnesota in 1860.
-A cold climate favorite, Wealthy is a heritage apple with old fashioned flavour.
-The fruit is a deep red colour over a pale yellow background.
 It's juicy white flesh has some pink veining and a very mild, yet distinctive sweet/tart flavour.
 The fruit is good for cooking, baking, freezing, drying and juice.
 An excellent all purpose apple.
 A naturally compact tree.

-• WOLF RIVER

-Dating back to an open-pollinated Alexander seedling found growing on the banks of the Wolf River near Freemont, Wisconsin in 1875, this apple is legendary for its immense size, often weighing more than one pound.
-It is a very pale reddish colour on a yellow background with a creamy white
+NEEDS A POLLENIZER | ZONE 3 | HARVEST: EARLY SEPT.
+124-0118 LARGE SEMI-DWARF (B118) \$42.95 EACH WOLF RIVER 124-0519 Dating back to an open-pollinated Alexander seedling found growing on the banks of the Wolf River near Freemont, Wisconsin in 1875, this apple is legendary for its immense size, often weighing more than one pound.
+It is a very pale reddish colour on a yellow background with a creamy white coloured

+flesh.
+It has a mild and pleasant flavour and is excellent for cooking, baking and drying.
+Wolf River is very winter hardy.

+NEEDS A POLLENIZER | ZONE 3 | HARVEST: EARLY OCT.

-124-0509 DWARF (BUD 9) 124-0518 SEMI-DWARF (B118)
+124-0509 DWARF (BUD 9)

+SEMI-DWARF (B118/B9 INTERSTEM)

+\$42.95 EACH \$47.95 EACH

 YELLOW TRANSPARENT

 Early settlers in Minnesota, Michigan and the Dakotas had difficulty finding apple trees that would survive the rigorous mid-west winters.
 So in the 1870s, the US Department of Agriculture imported numerous varieties from Russia.
-Among them was the Yellow Transparent which became a favorite for its high quality, scab-free and early ripening apples and of course, its winter hardiness.
+Among them was the Yellow Transparent which became a favourite for

+its high quality, scab-free and early ripening apples and of course, its winter hardiness.
 One of the earliest summer apples, Yellow Transparent has a pale yellow translucent skin.
 Its white flesh has a light texture and is very crisp and juicy and has a sweet/tart flavour.
 It is a very popular choice for apple sauce and also makes great pies.

 NEEDS A POLLENIZER | ZONE 2/3 | HARVEST: EARLY AUG.

+SEMI-DWARF (G210) 125-1221 125-1218

+LARGE SEMI-DWARF (B118)

+\$42.95 EACH \$42.95 EACH